- Deposit: $100 + 1st Week Instalment (Total $130)

 Extensions will be granted by the Australian College of Business and Accounting at its absolute discretion.
 If an extension is granted an extension fee of $299 must be paid by the learner.

 You must make a reasonable effort to complete the course in your own time.
-You acknowledge that the Australian College of Business and Accounting is an online and distance educator.
+You acknowledge that the Australian College of Business and Accounting is an online educator.
 All learning materials are provided for you to study and complete in your own time.
 Whilst we provide assistance for your study you understand that our trainers are only able to provide occasional support.
 An example of occasional support might be an email or telephone query to your trainer to clarify a question before attempting an answer.
 Trainers are unable to provide you with answers or complete the work for you.

 Force Majeure Event means any of the following causes or contributing factors provided that they are outside the reasonable control of the affected party:

 (a) Act of God, earthquake, cyclone, typhoon, tornado, hurricane, fire, explosion, flood, landslide, lightning, storm or other adverse weather conditions, tempest, drought ,fire or meteor, emergency (declared or not) ,and other heavy and inclement weather or other event that adversely affects such things as (but is not limited to) the internet and world wide web ,electronic and other forms of communications, computer hosting, computer functions, electricity and other essential services, manufacturing processes, treatment processes, transportation, supply chain processes, delivery, installation, construction, erection, commissioning, repairs, servicing and decommissioning and all other types of business interruptions;

 (b) War (declared or undeclared), invasion, act of a foreign enemy, hostilities between nations, civil insurrection or militarily usurped power;

 (c) Act of public enemy, sabotage, malicious damage, terrorism or civil unrest;